GradientFlow-ai/terraform/README.md

 ## Environmental Variables and Secrets

+We only need to set a few environmental variables in this repo on GitHub.
+We have to set AWS access keys, because those are used by the runners before they can decrypt all the other secrets using the last env var we must set manually.

-We only need to set one environmental variable in this repo on GitHub.
-This variable, a private GPG key, encrypts and decrypts the secrets files, which are `secrets.auto.tfvars` and the `tfstate` file.
-All other secrets are assigned to repos and to platforms like Vercel via Terraform, that is through this repo, from the `tfvars` file.
+This last variable, a private GPG key, encrypts and decrypts the secrets files, which are `secrets.auto.tfvars` and the `tfstate` file.
+All other secrets are assigned to repos and to platforms like Vercel via Terraform (that is, through this repo), from the `tfvars` file.

 We are able to commit this file to git because it and the state file are encrypted.
 You can find the details about how to do this in the wiki.
 If you need to add or change these secrets, though, you'll need that private key so that git will decrypt the files for you locally.
 If you just need to add repos or make other environmental changes, you won't need it.